HYF-Class23/group1-all-about-trees/planning/development-strategy.md

 - [ ] some checkboxes for this task
 - [ ] these will be copy-pasted into the issue

-### Interface: tarunpurswani, Polyanna, Kevin, Yurii story
+### Interface: tarunpurswani, Polyanna, Kevin story

 - an _interface_ task